Operating environment

 In total, approximately EUR 500 million is planned to be allocated during the government term for all the aforementioned reforms, of which the state’s share is EUR 335 million.
 By reallocating reimbursements, the government aims to improve access to services and promote freedom of choice.
 The government also intends to remove other legislative barriers within wellbeing services counties to enable greater use of private service providers.
 The measures outlined in the government programme are expected to support growing demand for private service provision and create new opportunities for publicly funded and privately delivered services.

-Queues in the public healthcare sector remain long: at the end of May 2025, nearly 134,000 patients were waiting for non-urgent specialised medical care, of whom around 19,000 had been waiting for more than six months.
-Valvira has ordered 14 wellbeing services counties and the HUS Group to bring access to care in line with legal requirements by 31 March 2025 at the latest.
+Queues in the public healthcare sector remain long: at the end of August 2025, nearly 143,500 patients were waiting for non-urgent specialised medical care, of whom around 24,700 had been waiting for more than six months.
+The National Supervisory Authority for Welfare and Health (Valvira) has ordered nine wellbeing services counties and the Hospital District of Helsinki and Uusimaa (HUS Group) to bring access to non-urgent specialised medical care into compliance with the law by 30 April 2026, under threat of fines.

 At the beginning of 2025, the maximum waiting times for access to primary healthcare were extended, effectively loosening the care guarantee.
 The care guarantee in outpatient primary healthcare is now three months, and six months for oral healthcare.
 The maximum waiting times for follow-up visits to doctors, dentists, and specialist dentists have also been extended.
 At the start of the year, the Health Care Act was amended to allow public service organisers, such as wellbeing services counties, to procure surgical services from private providers more extensively than before.